 Ensure that the transaction software and associated processes and procedures used by IANA and the Root Zone Maintainer (currently Verisign) to request and process changes no longer require NTIA approval.

-Ensure that post transition, the Root Zone Maintainer can and will make changes to the Root Zone as requested by .
+Ensure that post transition, the Root Zone Maintainer can and will make changes to the Root Zone as requested by IFO.

 The NTIA has said that there will be a parallel but separate transition process (yet to be defined) to disengage the NTIA from the Root Zone Maintainer.
-If that transition is not completed prior to the IANA ransition, the Cooperative Agreement will likely have to be amended by the NTIA to allow Verisign, acting as the Root Zone Maintainer, to implement changes to the root zone requested by the without requiring approval from the NTIA.
+If that transition is not completed prior to the IANA Stewardship Transition, the Cooperative Agreement will likely have to be amended by the NTIA to allow Verisign, acting as the Root Zone Maintainer, to implement changes to the root zone requested by the IFO without requiring approval from the NTIA.

-If the Root Zone Maintainer transition is completed prior to, or in conjunction with, the IANA ransition, the new arrangements must provide a clear and effective mechanism to ensure that can have its change requests for the Root Zone implemented in a timely manner by the Root Zone Maintainer (possibly an agreement between the Root Zone Maintainer and IANA).
+If the Root Zone Maintainer transition is completed prior to, or in conjunction with, the IANA Stewardship Transition, the new arrangements must provide a clear and effective mechanism to ensure that PTI can have its change requests for the Root Zone implemented in a timely manner by the Root Zone Maintainer (possibly an agreement between the Root Zone Maintainer and IANA).

 Determine if additional checks/balances/verifications are required post transition